WWE 2K22: Gameplay

 Community creations in the creation suite have cross-platform support for users who are signed in to a verified 2K account.
 Custom images can also be used in character select screens, which allowing the player to put their own photo(s) on screen.
-Furthermore, an in-game tutorial, featuring Coach Drew Gulak, taking place at the WWE Performance Center with Rey Mysterio training with Gulak's NXT mentor, "The Original Bro" Matt Riddle, was added.
+Furthermore, an in-game tutorial, featuring Coach Drew Gulak, taking place at the WWE Performance Center, with Rey Mysterio training with Gulak's NXT mentor, Matt Riddle, was added.
 Creator Safe Mode can now be toggled, aside of being automatically enabled when streaming via the console's built-in streaming feature (except for the cutscene audio, if disabled), which disables the music and cutscene audio, to avoid copyright infringement during gameplay.

+2K announced the online features will be discontinued on January 3, 2024.
+Later during this month, the game and its DLCs got delisted from online stores.

 Development

-After WWE 2K20 received negative reviews from critics, WWE 2K franchise executive producer Patrick Gilmore promised that the next installment would rely more on the quality of the game.
-The game was officially announced after a teaser trailer, featuring Cesaro and Rey Mysterio, aired during WrestleMania 37 in April 2021, with a "Hit Different" tagline.
-The announcement came nearly a year after 2K Sports canceled a planned WWE 2K21 title.
+After WWE 2K20 received mostly negative reviews from critics, as well as major technical issues in gameplay, WWE 2K franchise executive producer Patrick Gilmore promised that the next installment would rely more on the quality of the game.
+As a result, a follow-up, WWE 2K21, was canceled with a spin-off, WWE 2K Battlegrounds, instead released in 2020.
+WWE 2K22 was officially announced after a teaser trailer, featuring Cesaro and Rey Mysterio, aired during WrestleMania 37 in April 2021, with a "It Hits Different" tagline.
+The announcement came nearly a year after the cancellation of WWE 2K21.

 During the July 23, 2021, episode of SmackDown, commentator Michael Cole revealed that WWE 2K22 would feature a rebuilt game engine and smoother controls; this was later confirmed by sources close to 2K.
 The second teaser trailer aired during SummerSlam in August 2021, announcing a release date of March 2022.

 On November 18, 2021, a "Hit List" trailer was released, highlighting ten specific features emphasizing the game's tagline.
 In the trailer, it was revealed that GM Mode (called MyGM) would be making a return to the series for the first time since 2007's WWE SmackDown vs. Raw 2008, and that the game would feature redesigned gameplay controls.

 On February 23, 2022, singer Machine Gun Kelly was announced as executive producer, accompanied by a short trailer which involved Kelly and WWE legend The Undertaker.
 The baseline soundtrack includes songs from artists such as Machine Gun Kelly, Yungblud, Bert McCracken, Wu-Tang Clan, KennyHoopla, Motörhead, Poppy, Royal Blood, Bring Me the Horizon, The Weeknd, Turnstile, Asking Alexandria, and Bad Bunny.